 In terms of audio quality, the Marley Liberate XLBT headphones are fairly decent for the price, although the quality isn't perfect.
 While the headphones feature generally good mid-tones, punchy bass and manage a high volume output without distortion, muddy vocals and weak high tones let the headphones down.
 Don't get us wrong; the headphones are great for use at the gym and the daily commute, but we wouldn’t use them to listen to uncompressed FLAC audio files, for example.

 Bluetooth headphones are especially handy for travellers, commuters and generally people on the move.
 But many headphones fail on the ability to take up little space or even fit in a jacket pocket, handbag or even backpack.
-Another set of Bluetooth headphones that fold up nicely are the Noontec Zoro Wireless II On-Ear Headphones.
+One of our favourite sets of Bluetooth headphones that fold up nicely are the Noontec Zoro Wireless II On-Ear Headphones.

 These look a bit like the ubiquitous Beats headphones, and are available in shiny Red & Black, and now a limited-edition Black Volcanic Rock set.
 The Volcanic Rock are less shiny than the Red & Black set, and feel almost rough - but in a very cool way.